-Gymnastics Ireland apologise to black girl not given medal
+Gymnastics Ireland apologises to black girl not given medal

 'We know we need to do more'

-The sport's ruling body in Ireland went on to indicate that they were taking measures to ensure there would be no repeat of the incident in the future.
+The sport's ruling body in Ireland went on to indicate it was taking measures to ensure there would be no repeat of the incident in the future.

 "We appointed an independent expert to review our policies and procedures earlier this year and a series of recommendations have resulted which we are fully committed to implementing so that this does not ever happen again.